SabrinaMacaluso/minikube-with-ansible/README.md

 sudo su - ansibleadmin
 ```

-Copy your SSH keys to the Minikube server, with  <IP-MINIKUBE-SERVER> the IP of your minikube server ex 192.168.56.100 :
+Copy your SSH keys to the Minikube server.
+Replaca <IP-MINIKUBE-SERVER> with the IP address of your minikube server (e.g. 192.168.56.100):

 ```bash
 cd ~/.ssh